 Other historic attractions in the area include Biltmore Gate House.
 The Gatehouse sits at the entrance of Biltmore Estate Drive, overlooking Swannanoa River.
 In addition to being a lovely scenic area to visit, there is also a gift shop where visitors can pick up some cute trinkets as souvenirs.

 Guests can enjoy guided tours of the opulent interiors.
-The sprawling grounds are also open to be explored and enjoyed by the public.
-In addition to the estate’s many manicured lawns there are also various ornamental gardens and even a botanical garden to be enjoyed.
+The sprawling grounds are also open to being explored and enjoyed by the public.
+In addition to the estate’s many manicured lawns, there are also various ornamental gardens and even a botanical garden to be enjoyed.

-Even though it’s a fair way outside of the city centre, Biltmore is connected to Downtown Asheville by the Route 25 highway.
-As such, it’s super easy to get into the city centre.
+Even though it’s a fair way outside of the city center, Biltmore is connected to Downtown Asheville by the Route 25 highway.
+As such, it’s super easy to get into the city center.
 Either take a quick trip by car or hop on one of the local buses.

-Even though Biltmore is well outside of the city centre, the affluence and popularity of the area keeps the prices for accommodation quite high.
+Even though Biltmore is well outside of the city center, the affluence and popularity of the area keep the prices for accommodation quite high.
 If you are comfortable with paying premium rates, you will have plenty of lovely hotels to choose from, many of them designed to blend into the beautiful area.

 However, if you were hoping this outer city suburb would offer you affordable luxury, you may struggle to find your ideal hotel here.
 Biltmore is not ideal for those working with tighter budgets.

-You Should Stay In Biltmore If you want to stay in a beautiful neighbourhood with a historic atmosphere, you love history and beautiful old buildings, you are travelling with children, you want to stay in a neighbourhood with a more local vibe, you don’t mind staying a little further from the city centre, you have a more generous budget for accommodation.
+Stay In Biltmore If you are traveling with children, you want to stay in a beautiful neighborhood with a historic atmosphere, you love history and beautiful old buildings, you want to stay in a neighborhood with a more local vibe;

-3. Historic Montford, where to stay in Asheville for nightlife
+3. Historic Montford, where to stay in Asheville for local atmosphere

-Montford is the ideal location for those who want to immerse themselves in a historic atmosphere without straying too far from the city centre.
-Just north of Downtown, Montford offers a central location without the city centre price tag.
+Montford is the ideal location for those who want to immerse themselves in a historic atmosphere without straying too far from the city center.
+Just north of Downtown, Montford offers a central location without the city center price tag.

 Whilst there are not a lot of explicit tourist attractions in the area, the historic district itself is simply a lovely place to take a walk.
 The residential houses are all in various architectural styles from throughout the eras.
 If you love architecture, history, or both you will love Historic Montford.